Santa Barbara Botanic Garden

 From Highway 101, exit at Las Positas Rd and head towards the mountains.
 Continue for 1.5 miles, across the big intersection.
 Turn right on Foothill Rd, also called Highway 192.
 Follow it for 1.3 miles.
 There will be signs to the Botanical Gardens.
 You will turn left on Mission Canyon Road and follow the signs to the gardens.
 There is plenty of free parking.

-Entrance fee is $10 each- yes, it's expensive for what is basically just a hike. $8 for teens/students/seniors, $6 for kids 12 and under, children under 2 are free.
+Entrance fee is $12 each- yes, it's expensive. $10 for seniors, $8 for teens/college students/military, $6 for kids 12 and under, and children under 2 enter for free.

 Open 9-6 from Mar-Oct, and 9-5 from Nov-Feb.
 Closed on Jan 1, Thanksgiving, Dec 24, and Dec 25.
 Tours are given at 2pm on Mondays, and at 11am and 2pm on weekends.